abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 bad monks.
 That’s the completely wrong approach.
 Instead, we can reflect that, *Since everything is given to me, even this body doesn’t belong to me.
-It belongs to the faithful—it’s merely loaned to me by them.* With that in mind, there’s still the sense that we *should* practice, but it comes from a completely different *should*.
-It’s more like a voluntary *should*.
+It belongs to the faithful—it’s merely loaned to me by them.* With that in mind, there’s still the sense that we *should* practice, but it comes from a completely different “should.”
+It’s more like a voluntary “should.”
 It comes from a wholesome desire to practice because we know that it’s worthwhile, a decent thing to do.
-We come to realize, *It’s for my own benefit, and it’s for other people’s benefit.*
+We come to realize, *It’s for my own benefit as well as for the benefit of others.*

-As we walk on the meditation path, we can contemplate the difference between these two kinds of *shoulds*.
-There’s a significant difference between the *should* of guilt and the *should* of the natural and wonderful activity we’re interested in doing.
+As we walk on the meditation path, we can contemplate the significant difference between the “should” of guilt and the “should” of the natural and wonderful activity we’re interested in doing.
 We can reflect on the blessings of our lives, the things that have come to us, and realize what a wonderful opportunity we have to practice and cultivate the path of the Buddha.